D3sti/coffeebox/README.md

 npm install -g browser-sync
 ```

 You have to redirect to the coffeebox folder, where the index.html is located.
-Otherwise the upcomming browser-sync command throws an error!
+Otherwise the upcomming browser-sync command throws an error! (could not find html* files)

 ```bash
  D:\<yourdirectorypath> cd .\coffeebox\